 Manganese activates enzymes needed to regulate the levels of glutamate, a potential neurotoxin, in your brain.
 While moderate levels of glutamate aid in brain cell communication, too much glutamate over-excites and damages your brain cells.
 Manganese helps ensure that your glutamate levels don’t get too high.
 Consuming enough manganese also protects against brain disorders, while low manganese levels increase the risk of seizure.

-Consuming an ounce of pecans provides you with 1.3 milligrams of manganese, i.e. 72 percent of the 1.8 milligrams recommended daily for women and 57 percent of the 2.3 milligrams recommended daily
+Consuming an ounce of pecans provides you with 1.3 milligrams of manganese, i.e. 72 percent of the 1.8 milligrams recommended daily for women and 57 percent of the 2.3 milligrams recommended daily for men.

 5. High Fiber Content